rippin93/tidal-desktop/README.md

 #### How do I change the shortcuts from media keys?

 If you want to change the keyboard shortcuts, open up `resources/app/nativefier.json`, and scroll down to `"globalShortcuts"`, and modify it as needed.
 Make sure you only change `"key"` not `"inputEvents"`, or your keys will fail to register inside TIDAL.
 To make this persistent across new builds, instead modify `shortcuts.json`, and run `npm run build` - the new binary will use your new keybinds.

-#### What's libpepflashplayer.so?

-TIDAL either wants to use HTML5 powered DRM, or if that's not avaliable, it does it in Flash.
-Therefore, we include `libpepflashplayer.so` (the flash player binary provided by Google Chrome).
-By including it, the workaround of using Flash seems to work, and if you remove it, you get a message from TIDAL asking you to install Flash, or install their desktop app (a sick joke tbh).
-The only condition of this is that it means libpepflashplayer.so needs to be in the working directory when launching TIDAL (so, no `build/tidal-linux-x64`, it's `cd build/tidal-linux-x64 && ./tidal`).

-#### Why am I still getting the *no Flash* popup?

-Make sure you have `libpepflashplayer.so` in the directory you're running `npm run build` in.
-If that still doesn't work, open up main.js, and change the location of `libpepflashplayer.so` to exactly where it is stored on your system.

 #### Are you sure there isn't a better way than this mess?